Lynden Miller: Education and early career

 Lynden Ryder Breed grew up in Washington, D.C., and New York.
 Through her mother, she is a descendant of a long line of lawyers and jurists including Judge William Butler Hornblower.
-She attended Chapin School (Class of 1956), and graduated from Smith College (Class of 1960), where she studied art and spent her junior year abroad at the University of Florence.
+She graduated from Smith College (Class of 1960), where she majored in art history and spent her junior year abroad at the University of Florence.
 She married Leigh Miller, an attorney, in 1966.

 Miller pursued a career in fine art painting which spanned 18 years.
 Combining her aesthetic talents and training, knowledge gained from horticultural classes in Chelsea-Westminster College in England and instruction at the New York Botanical Garden, Miller first designed her own garden at her home in Sharon, Connecticut, in 1979.
 Her selection of plants was influenced by her desire to fill the space like a canvas with texture and color in every season.
 She experimented with a broad palette of colors and range of native flora, shrubs, annuals and perennials to create her signature painterly plantings.
+Joanne Kaufman of The Wall Street Journal wrote "She has a kind of full-blooming forcefulness that could get a century plant to reconsider its position and flower annually."
+In 1999, Smith College recognized Lynden in their Remarkable Women: A Smith Continuum with the quote "Lynden uses the beauty and enchantment of public gardens to instill new pride in communities and change the personal and public experience of urban life."